Victoria Beckham Reportedly Banned Her Family From Attending Spice Girls Tour

-As the Spice Girls reunion tour heats up, one band mate isn’t feeling the love.
+As the Spice Girls reunion tour heats up, one bandmate isn’t feeling the love.
 Victoria Beckham has reportedly banned her kids from attending the concerts, according to The Sun.

 Geri Horner invited the Beckham family to come to one of the concerts, but Victoria said that she doesn’t want them being photographed or attending the event.
 Ginger Spice invited Victoria, David, Victoria’s parents Jackie and Tony Adams, along with Brooklyn, 20, Romeo, 16, Cruz, 14, and Harper, 7.